 evolving complex dynamic systems have a habit of becoming more and more

-more random.
-[Note: we also lack satisfactory definitions and measures of
+becoming random.
+[Note: we also lack satisfactory definitions and

 randomness so I use that term somewhat loosely too.]

-Both sorts of complexity bedevil us in our computing
+Both static and dynamic complexity bedevil us in our computing

-complexity such as program source code and database schema that define
+complexity of program source code and database schema that define

 them.
 Dynamic